Triptorelin: 7 things you should know

 - For advanced prostate cancer, Trelstar is given every 4 weeks (3.75mg), 12 weeks (11.25mg), or 24 weeks (22.5mg) depending on the dosage.

-- For central precocious puberty Triptodur 22.5mg is given by IM injection once every 24 weeks.
+- For central precocious puberty, Triptodur 22.5mg is given by IM injection once every 24 weeks.
 Treatment should be discontinued at the appropriate age of onset of puberty.

-- When used as adjunctive therapy for ART (off-label), the usual dose of Decapeptyl is 0.1 mg once daily initiated on day 2 or 3 or days 21 to 23 of the menstrual cycle (or 5 to 7 days prior to the expected onset of menses).
+- When used as adjunctive therapy for ART (off-label), the usual dose of Decapeptyl is 0.1 mg once daily initiated on day 2 or 3 or days 21 to 23 of the menstrual cycle (or 5 to 7 days before the expected onset of menses).
 Adjust the dose according to the ovarian response as measured by ultrasound with or without serum estradiol levels.
 Continue treatment until the follicles achieve a suitable size (typically 4 to 7 weeks).

 - Triptorelin causes serum testosterone concentrations to fall to levels typically observed in surgically castrated men.